The directories say

-She regularly appears as a sole advocate in both the High Court and County Courts and has appeared (as junior counsel) in the Court of Appeal.
+Jennifer regularly appears as a sole advocate in both the High Court and County Courts and has appeared, as junior counsel, in the Court of Appeal and in the Supreme Court.

-Jennifer is ranked in Chambers & Partners UK 2013 as an ‘up and coming’ junior in the field of Pensions.
+Jennifer is ranked in Legal 500 (2013) in the field of Private Client: Trusts and Probate in which she is described as “very bright and helpful” and in Chambers & Partners UK 2013 as an ‘up and coming’ junior in the field of Pensions.

 Notable recent cases